Wiki Rules and Guidelines

 We won't deny you from writing and coming up with ideas and sharing them in your own channels but we don't intend to set anything in stone below Duchy level before domain selection.
 If you do plan ahead, consider the possible variables listed above so you don't have to re-write everything come domain selection - details can and will change." - Fyradeen, Vorsir, 11/2017

-For now article creation for vassals is limited to the "Creative Works" section.
+Currently article creation for vassals is limited to the "Creative Works" section.

 - Creative Works: Section to post your original CoE related Music & poems, Artwork and Stories.
 Currently available for expansion!